Expert Editors. Exceptional Service. Proven Results.

 Empowering success in publishing through excellence in writing

-The Editorial Department gives you highly personalized support in all facets of writing, editing, publishing, and marketing your book.
+The Editorial Department gives you highly personalized support from credentialed industry experts in all facets of writing, editing, publishing, and marketing your book.
 Our dedicated team of editors, literary agent consultants, and other publishing support staff provide expert guidance and clear direction, first in making your book as good as it can be, then in getting it published, and finally in giving it the best chance of success in the marketplace.
 Whether you’re working on your first book or your fifteenth, whether your goal is traditional or independent publication, whether you’ve got a rough draft teeming with potential or a polished final draft that’s ready to find its readership, The Editorial Department is uniquely qualified to help you succeed.

 Our client services director, Jane Ryder, will be your welcome at the door and your guide through the entire process.
 For more information or to get started, please call Jane at (520) 546-9992, e-mail her at email@example.com, or click the button below.Welcome Center